Eight former Pittsburgh Pirates born on this date, plus a former Pirates manager.

 Oldis spent the entire 1954 season in the majors, yet he played just 11 games, while serving as the third-string catcher for Washington.
 He went 8-for-24 with a double, walk and run scored.
 He played just six games in the majors in 1955, while playing a total of 65 minor league games between Chattanooga and Charlotte of the Class-A South Atlantic League.
 He was 0-for-6 with a walk and run scored during his third season in the majors.
 He hit .267 in the minors that year, with 27 runs, 12 extra-base hits and 20 RBIs.
 Oldis then played four full seasons in the minors before his Pirates debut.
 The entire 1956 season was spent with Chattanooga, where he hit .286 in 118 games, with 48 runs, 13 doubles, five triples, 41 RBIs and a .706 OPS.
 The Yankees acquired him after the 1956 season, though he never saw big league time with them over his three years in their farm system.
 He played for Denver of the Triple-A American Association in 1957, where he hit .294 in 85 games, with 42 runs, 20 extra-base hits, 31 RBIs and a .780 OPS.
 He switched to Triple-A Richmond of the International League in 1958, where he hit .268 in 124 games, with 51 runs, 32 extra-base hits, 49 RBIs, 59 walks and a .762 OPS.
 Oldis spent the 1959 season playing for Denver again, where he batted .294 in 135 games, with 59 runs, 29 doubles, 65 RBIs, 56 walks and a .755 OPS.
 He was already 32 years old at the time he joined the Pirates.

 Oldis was used very little throughout the 1960 season in Pittsburgh, making three starts all year, while playing a total of just 22 games.
 He went 4-for-20 at the plate, with a double, an RBI and a walk.
 He was used twice off the bench in the World Series without getting an at-bat.
 He started the following season on the Pirates roster, but spent most of the year in the minors.
 He went 0-for-5 in four games for the 1961 Pirates, playing twice in April, once in May and once in June.
 He spent the rest of the year with Columbus of the Triple-A International League, hitting .224 in 81 games, with 24 runs, ten extra-base hits and 21 RBIs.
-Shortly after the season ended, the Pirates sold him to the Philadelphia Phillies, where he played 85 games over the next two seasons before retiring as a player.
-Oldis had 96 plate appearances over 38 games in 1962, with a .263 average and a .678 OPS.
+Columbus traded him to Buffalo of the International League for catcher Cal Neeman and cash on October 16, 1961.
+Buffalo was the Triple-A affiliate of the Philadelphia Phillies, where Oldis played 85 games over the next two seasons before retiring as a player.
+He had 96 plate appearances over 38 games in 1962, with a .263 average and a .678 OPS.
 He had 89 plate appearances in 47 games in 1963, batting .224 with a .509 OPS.

 Oldis was a .237 hitter in 135 big league games, with 20 runs, six doubles, one homer and 22 RBIs.
 He hit 23 homers total in his pro career, while playing 1,179 games.
 After his final season in the majors, he became a coach for the Philadelphia Phillies.
 He was actually a player-coach in September of 1964, but he never got into a game.
 He continued to coach for a few more years, then took up scouting, which he did for over 30 years.
 Oldis earned a World Series ring with the 2003 Florida Marlins.
 He turns 95 years old today.